 - Javier Zarracina, Graphics Director at USA Today

 The 42nd competition ended with the jury of 27 judges awarding one judges’ special recognition, five gold medals, 59 silver medals and 873 awards of excellence.
 No Best in Show was awarded.
-The World’s Best Designed Newspaper winners will be announced Thursday, April 29 on SND.org.
+The World’s Best Designed Newspaper winners were announced in late April here.